sasjs/sasjs.io/docs/index.md

 DevOps for SAS Solutions
 ====================

+## SASjs Powers

+If you're looking for the following capabilities, then SASjs is for you:

+* Write TESTs for your SAS jobs & services, with each test in it's own SAS session, collating results
+* Build SAS projects locally (without SAS), using standard GIT workflows, in your preferred IDE
+* Create SAS projects that are agnostic to the "flavour" of SAS (Viya, EBI, Base)
+* Create apps that can be ported / deployed in seconds to any SAS environment
+* Generate project HTML documentation site from your SAS program headers
+* Eliminate the SAS server filesystem (SASAUTOS) from your dependencies
+* Deploy PIPELINES so that your SAS projects can be auto-deployed
+* Quality check (lint) your SAS _before_ it hits your GIT repo

+## SASjs Components

 SASjs is "batteries included" when it comes to building, linting, deploying, testing, and documenting SAS Solutions.

 Our tools can be used individually, for specific needs, or together as part of an opinionated framework.